himalayanelixir/Alexa-Motor-Control/README.md

 ### <a name='Alexa'></a>Alexa

 Use skills JSON in ```alexa/``` to create skills for your use case.
-Define endpoints
+Endpoints should be the ones from ngrok.

 ### <a name='ngrok'></a>ngrok

+Use ngrok to serve as a message passer between the Alexa service and the Raspberry Pi.
+We need it because the Raspberry Pi doesn't have a static address we can use to find it.

 You will need to subscribe to get reserved endpoint addresses.
-Follow the instructions on the website to setup the endpoints.
+Follow the instructions on the website to setup the endpoints, and to connect it to the Raspberry Pi.

 ### <a name='RaspberryPi'></a>Raspberry Pi
 Extremely manual process was in a rush when I initially wrote this up.
 Can be put into a simple bash script to run on firstboot.
 Sorry.